 - It declutters my mind.

-- Helps me to see what tasks I can delegate to others in my family.
+- It helps me to see what tasks I can delegate to others in my family.

 - I can focus on the important things that need to get done first by prioritizing them on the list.
 No more procrastination.